Incorporating social norms into a configurable agent-based model of the decision to perform commuting behaviour: Introduction

-The simple logic model underpinning most built environment interventions as a driver of behaviour change is that changing the environment will automatically result in individuals adapting their behaviour accordingly \citep{cumminsUnderstandingRepresentingPlace2007}.
-However, this largely ignores the role of underlying social norms of travel behaviour in influencing the uptake of such interventions.
-A social norm is an informal (unwritten) understanding held collectively by members of a population as to `proper' or `acceptable' behaviour in a given set of circumstances.
-Norms around mobility, for example, may relate to the perceived social importance of owning or driving a car, or the appropriateness of riding a bicycle.
-Social norms may differ according to population groups (e.g., men vs.~women or young vs.~old), and may be conditioned by environment (e.g., neighbourhood `walkability') or culture (e.g., `Lycra lout').
-Norms are socially and spatially patterned according to both the context and composition of places, and, as a result, it is challenging to describe and characterise norms operating in particular places that may shape behaviours of interest.
-This is important in the design and evaluation of active travel interventions as social norms that prioritise car use may limit the effectiveness of such interventions.
-If these norms vary by socioeconomic status, they may even serve to widen inequalities in active travel and physical activity.
+Interventions assume that environment changes will automatically result in individuals adapting their behaviour \citep{cumminsUnderstandingRepresentingPlace2007}.
+However, this ignores the role of norms of travel behaviour in influencing the uptake of such interventions.
+A social norm is an understanding held by members of a population as to what a `proper' behaviour is under a given set of circumstances.
+By norms, we refer to emergent social norms, i.e., behaviour which becomes prevalent through interaction, rather than prescriptive norms (obligation, prohibition, and permission).
+Mobility-related social norms may relate to the desirability owning or driving a car, or the appropriateness of riding a bicycle.
+Social norms may differ according to population groups (age, gender, etc.) and may be conditioned by environment or culture and are often socially and spatially patterned.